ChthonVII/gwdirectsongremix/observations.md

 - (loop back to `loginen`)

 ## Pre-Searing Ascalon
-- All outposts
+- All outposts (including new Piken Sq.)
-    - TODO: Check all outposts
     - Token stream is random picks from `outednc`, `outednd`, `outpose`, and `outposf`, seemingly with a higher weight for the first two.
     - Barradin Estate and Ashford Abbey have special music in default GuildWars.ds via L tokens.
 - Catacombs